ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 - **Time-of-delay clock**, which is usually synchronized with NTP to return the current date and time, but it is unsuitable for measuring elapsed time.
 - **Monotonic clock**, which is guaranteed to always move forward, therefore suitable for measuring duration (eg. timeouts), but has a meaningless absolute value.
 It also may use NTP to adjust its frequency: how fast it moves forward.

 Unfortunately, our methods for getting a clock to tell the correct time aren't nearly as reliable or accurate.
 However, we can manage to get a good enough accuracy using GPS receivers, Precision Time Protocol (PTP), and careful deployment and monitoring.
-Such monitoring ensures that you notice broken clocks before they cause too much damage.
+Such monitoring ensures that we notice broken clocks before they cause too much damage.

 Robust software needs to be prepared to deal with incorrect clocks.